MarianaFerrDias/marianaferrdias.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student in Informatics Engineering at the Faculty of Engineering, University of Porto.
 My research has focused on ontology engineering, natural language processing, and constrained combinatorial optimization.

 Currently, I am interested in data representation, information retrieval, and retrieval-augmented generation.
-I am exploring ways to structure and access data more effectively to improve information accessibility and enhance comprehension.
+I am exploring ways to structure and access data more effectively to improve information accessibility and enhance comprehension, particularly for health management.